RavanH/xml-sitemap-feed/readme.txt

 The absolute first thing you need to check is your blogs privacy settings.
 Go to **Settings > Privacy** and make sure you are **allowing search engines to index your site**.
 If they are blocked, your sitemap will _not_ be available.

 Then, you might want to make sure that there is at least ONE post published.
 WordPress is known to send 404 status headers with feed requests when there are NO posts.
-Even though the plugin tries to prevent that, in some cases the wrong status header will get sent anyway and Google Webmaster Tools will report a vague message like:
+Even though the plugin tries to prevent that, in some cases the wrong status header will get sent anyway and Google Search Console will report a vague message like:

     We encountered an error while trying to access your Sitemap.
     Please ensure your Sitemap follows our guidelines and can be